jeremytammik/tbc/a/2011_xgbxml_fix_gap.md

 ### Xgbxml Fixes Building Geometry Gaps

-As we approach the weekend, I finally get around to sharing a mighty beautiful Python solution for fixing gaps in the building geometry, followed by a bunch of little AI-related tidbits:
+As we approach the weekend, I finally get around to sharing a mighty beautiful Python solution for fixing gaps in the building geometry, followed by a bunch of little AI-related titbits:

 - [Fixing building geometry gaps](#2)
     - [Setup](#2.1)